RohanAlexander/telling_stories_with_data/_book/43-mrp.md

 ### Tutorial

-In a similar manner to @ghitza2020voter pretend you've got access to a US voter file record from a private company.
+In a similar manner to @ghitza2020voter pretend you willve got access to a US voter file record from a private company.
 You train a model on the 2020 US CCES, and post-stratify it, on an individual-basis, based on that voter file.
     a.
 Could you please put-together a datasheet for the voter file dataset following @gebru2021datasheets?
 As a reminder, datasheets accompany datasets and document 'motivation, composition, collection process, recommended uses,' among other aspects.
     b.
 Could you also please put together a model card for your model, following @Mitchell_2019?
 As a reminder, model cards are deliberately straight-forward one- or two-page documents that report aspects such as: model details; intended use; metrics; training data; ethical considerations; as well as caveats and recommendations [@Mitchell_2019].
     c.
 Could you please discuss three ethical aspects around the features that you are using in your model?
 [Please write a paragraph or two for each point.]